-5. Low-code automation
+5. No- or low-code automation

 If the past few years have taught us anything, it’s that some disruptions cannot be anticipated.
 Nowhere is this more true than in the challenges to the supply chain.
-One strategy procurement teams can depend on to insulate themselves from future disruptions is low-code automation.
+One strategy procurement teams can depend on to insulate themselves from future disruptions is no- or low-code automation.

 Procurement teams access features and modify their forms, workflows, and processes using a visual interface, which dispenses with the inconvenience of sending every change request to IT.
 Similarly, automation can be configured quickly and easily without the need for IT intervention.

 To be clear: no-code automation keeps the IT team in control, but it allows procurement teams more flexibility and access than many legacy systems.